 “Chinese Food” is also a pretty misleading term in itself, coz you know what?
 China is fucking huge!
 I mean like really big, like Canada or Russia big, but unlike those colder places, there’s a shit-ton of people here.
 That means Chinese food varies a hell of a lot depending on where you are.
 Rice here is a prime example; rice is a southern thing, whilst noodles tend to be a northern thing, with some obvious crossovers.

-Also “Chinese Cuisine”, or rather the stuff we think of as Chinese food, tends to be what normal Chinese people would eat at the higher end of the scale, much like Scousers in the UK, who might only have dead rat once a month as a treat.
-Chinese folk aren’t Beijing ducking it every night.
+Also “Chinese Cuisine”, or rather the stuff we think of as Chinese food, tends to be what normal Chinese people would eat at the higher end of the scale, much like Scousers in the UK, who might only have dead rats once a month as a treat.
+Chinese folk isn’t Beijing ducking it every night.
 I digress, but you get the point.

 Lunch tends to be one of the toughest meals of the day for me, particularly if I’m not in the mood for noodles, dumplings, or the hell that is a rice plate.

-So, what is it then?
+One lunch saw us go for mala tang, something that would happen frequently over the next few days.
+So what is mala tang?
 Aside from awesome?
 Basically, it’s boiled BBQ, or Kao Rou as the cool kids call it.
 You go up to a big display of meat, fish, noodles, eggs, and if you are of the sick variety, even vegetables….

 Spicy meat cooked up and eaten with chopsticks whilst drinking cheap Chinese beer; Mala tang is the kind of simple Chinese food that I truly love, not the fancy Western crap that’s claimed to be Chinese in the West!